celinawong21/WF-ML-Model/README.md

 ### Sampling for Parameters

 * [SampleForParameter.csv](https://github.com/celinawong21/WF-ML-Model/blob/main/sampleforparameter.csv) is a smaller sample that shows the merged data, which is then used to obtain hyperparameters for both the XGB1 and XGB2 models.
 Subsequently, these parameters, along with the monotonic variables, are utilized to train four different models for both XGB1 and XGB2.
-* Note, the time series stacked data was not used in building the model.

 ### XGBoost